Interstate 270 (Ohio): Expansion and noise barriers

+Future

+Due to the growth of Central Ohio, there has been discussions since the 1990s of a 2nd outerbelt to help suburban sprawl.
+Such a 2nd outerbelt would most likely be in neighboring counties (I-270, while entirely in Franklin County, comes close to entering Delaware, Fairfield, and Pickaway counties in some areas) and would likely connect or come in close proximity to exurbs such as Circleville, Delaware, Lancaster, London, Marysville, and Newark.
+The proposal has been met with mixed reactions from residents and hasn't even been sent to the planning stages.

+In August 2025, the Ohio Department of Transportation reactivated studies on its section of Interstate 73, which would connect Toledo with Appalachian Ohio and run through Columbus, largely on the US 23 corridor.
+I-73 would mostly run on the existing Ohio State Route 315 routing in Franklin County but would use part of I-270 to depart OH 315 to head towards Delaware.
+If Ohio does build its section of I-73, I-270 would have a brief concurrency with the new route.

 Exit list

 Hazardous materials

-Columbus City Code section 2551.06(a) currently requires trucks which are transporting hazardous cargo and materials and have not started from nor are scheduled to stop inside of 270 to bypass the city using 270 and not use any roadway located inside of the outerbelt.
+Columbus City Code section 2550.04 currently requires trucks which are transporting hazardous cargo and materials and do not have a point of origin or destination inside of I-270 to bypass the city using I-270 and not use any roadway located inside of the outerbelt.
 The code's text cites the dense population of the Columbus area, and local law firms note that police frequently pull over trucks with HazMat placards to check the trucker's papers.
-Transporting HazMats within 270 without proper documentation are a misdemeanor of the first degree.
+Transporting HazMats within I-270 without proper documentation are a misdemeanor of the first degree.

-In 2015, an Ohio state trial court ruled in State v.
-Mitchell (2015 ERB 074646) that truckers carrying both HazMats and non-HazMats may not transport the HazMats within Interstate 270 while delivering or retrieving non-HazMats, signifying that any truck carrying HazMats and non-HazMats must drop off its HazMats first before entering roadways within 270.
+In 2015, an Ohio State Appellate Court ruled in State v.
+Mitchell (2015 ERB 074646) that truckers carrying both HazMats and non-HazMats may not transport the HazMats within Interstate 270 while delivering or retrieving non-HazMats, signifying that any truck carrying HazMats and non-HazMats must drop off its HazMats first before entering roadways within I-270.